nicobistolfi/eagle-image-api/README.md

 [![Author](https://img.shields.io/badge/author-%40nicobistolfi-blue.svg)](https://github.com/nicobistolfi)

-Free and open source Image Optimization & Transformation API build on Typescript using [Sharp](https://sharp.pixelplumbing.com/) and [Serverless](https://serverless.com/) ready to be deployed on AWS Lambda and Cloudfront.
+Free and open source Image Optimization & Transformation API build on Typescript using [Sharp](https://sharp.pixelplumbing.com/) and [Serverless](https://serverless.com/).
+Ready to be deployed on AWS Lambda and Cloudfront.

 ## Getting started

 ### Setting up .env file

+First copy and rename the `.env.example` file.

 ```
 cp .env.example .env
 ```

-Change the values to your needs and use the following table to understand what each variable does.
+Then change the values to your needs.
+Use the following table to understand what each variable does.

 | Variable          | Accepted values                                    | Comments                                                 |
 | ----------------- | -------------------------------------------------- | -------------------------------------------------------- |